-Note S 8, Gas Pipelines Access Act 1998 defines the Code for the Gas Pipelines Access (A.C.T.)
+Note The Gas Pipelines Access Act 1998, s 8 defines the Code for the Gas Pipelines Access (A.C.T.)
 Law.

 31 Special conditions-gas distribution

 A licence to distribute gas is, in addition to the conditions mentioned in section 25, subject to the condition that the distributor must-